 Skip to main content

 Use API keys to authenticate requests to Circle’s platform.
-Circle provides three types of keys for different use cases: API keys for server-side access, client keys for frontend applications, and kit keys for SDK integrations.
+Circle provides two types of keys for different use cases: API keys for server-side access and client keys for frontend applications.

 API key